Sam Schoenfeld: Honors and awards

 On September 24, 2009, Schoenfeld was posthumously inducted into the New York City Basketball Hall of Fame in recognition of his contributions as a player to the game of basketball.
 He was qualified to be inducted in any of the four categories that they consider for induction (Player, Coach, Referee, and Contributor).

 In 2011 a 40-minute sports documentary was made depicting Sam Schoenfeld's professional career including his induction into the NYC Hoops Hall.

 The Sam Schoenfeld Story.
-Sam Schoenfeld was a basketball wizard!
-He was one of the most outstanding basketball players of his generation, and was compared favorably to Nat Holman, who was considered the very best.
+Sam Schoenfeld was one of the leading basketball players of his generation, and was compared favorably to Nat Holman, who was considered one of the best.
 He became one of the top high school basketball coaches in New York City history, and then went on to become one of the best college basketball officials as well.

-The film premiered on Wednesday, June 1, 2011 at 7:30 p.m. at The Huntington Cinema Arts Centre, Huntington, Long Island.
+The film premiered on Wednesday, June 1, 2011 at 7:30 p.m. at the Cinema Arts Centre, Huntington, Long Island.
 Attending the reception and discussion were the filmmaker, Matt Berkowitz, producer, Dr. Robert Schoenfeld (Sam’s son) and Stan Friedland, author.